erymuzuan/rx/source/web/web.sph/docs/Trigger.md

 ![Age](http://i.imgur.com/ww6netA.png)

 ##Custom Actions
-Having a trigger registered is about , being able to do something about it.
-SPH allows you to do at least 3 things
+Having a trigger registered is about , being able to do something about it. `Rx Developer' allows you to do at least 3 things

 * Send a notification via [`EmailAction`](EmailAction.html) or `Message`
 * Run a [`SetterAction`](SetterAction.html) to set the properties of the record